moonbitlang/moon/docs/manual/src/tutorial.md

 ## Creating a New Module

 To create a new module, enter the `moon new` command in the terminal, and you will see the module creation wizard.
-By using all the default values, you can create a new module named `hello` in the `my-project` directory.
+By using all the default values, you can create a new module named `username/hello` in the `my-project` directory.

 ```bash
 $ moon new